LAST UPDATED: 3rd January 2023 by The Editorial Team

-Summary: Learn how to remove an old toilet, remove a pan with a down waste outlet, remove a pan with a horizontal waste outlet, install a toilet with a down waste outlet, fit a new toilet cistern and fit a toilet seat.
+Summary: Step by step guide and video showing how to remove an old toilet, remove a pan with a down waste outlet, remove a pan with a horizontal waste outlet, install a toilet with a down waste outlet, fit a new toilet cistern and fit a toilet seat.

 There may come a time when you want to change your bathroom suite, which will inevitably involve replacing the old toilet.
 The method you employ to do this will depend on the type of toilet you are installing but for the purpose of this project we will look at fitting a new close coupled toilet (see diagram), as this is the most common toilet in use today.